loise-velazquez/SpotifySongRecommender/README.md

 ## Getting Started

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Spotipy.
+First, use the package manager [pip](https://pip.pypa.io/en/stable/) to install Spotipy.
+Then, create a [Spotify Developer Account](https://developer.spotify.com/dashboard/login) and retrieve your unique client id and secret.
+Next, pick a redirect uri for the API to redirect to after you've been logged in. http://localhost/ will work fine.
+Set these values as enviornmental variables before you run.

 ```bash
 pip install spotipy